mysensors/NodeManager/README.md

 ### OTA Configuration

-When `NODEMANAGER_OTA_CONFIGURATION` is set to ON and `SensorConfiguration` is added to NodeManager, the API presented above can be also called remotely.
+When `NODEMANAGER_OTA_CONFIGURATION` is set to ON the API presented above can be also called remotely through `SensorConfiguration`, which is automatically added to NodeManager.
 SensorConfiguration exposes by default child id 200 that can be used to interact with the service by sending `V_CUSTOM` type of messages and commands within the payload.
 For each `REQ` message, the node will respond with a `SET` message if successful.

 Almost all the functions made available through the API can be called remotely.
 To do so, the payload must be in the format `<child_id>,<function_id>[,<value_to_set>]` where `child_id` is the recipient child id you want to communicate with (the node has child id 0), `function_id` is the number between square brackets you can find in the API documentation and, if the function takes and argument, this can be passed along in `value_to_set`.
 For example, to change the sleep time to e.g. 10 minutes: